igrek51/nuclear/docs/inspect.md

 - `.nodocs` to hide documentation for functions and classes
 - `.all` to include all available information

-You can chain modifiers, e.g. `wat.long.dunder / object`.
+You can chain modifiers, e.g. `wat.long.dunder.nodocs / object`.

 Call `wat()` to inspect `locals()` variables.

 Type `wat` in the interpreter to learn more about this object itself.

-## Use cases
+## Use Cases Examples

 ### Determine type
 In a dynamic typing language like Python, it's often hard to determine the type of an object.
 WAT Inspector can help you with that by showing the name of the type with the module it comes from.